 Every hiking kit list should start with the basics.
 These include:

-- Walking boots or shoes that suit the walk you’ll be taking on - for example, thick mud, rocky terrain or steep mountain paths
+- A good pair of hiking boots or walking shoes that suit the walk you’ll be taking on - for example, thick mud, rocky terrain or steep mountain paths.

 - A waterproof (and ideally windproof) coat

 - Waterproof over trousers, or at least legwear that dries quickly

 - A warm hat and gloves (in cold conditions)

 - Insulating and breathable layers - these allow you to layer up or down if the weather conditions change, so you’ll never be too hot or too cold.

 - Appropriate walking clothes.